olebole/irafdoc/doc/kpnocoude.doslit.rst

   <p>
   1. The following example uses artificial data and may be executed at the terminal (with IRAF V2.10).
-This is similar to the sequence performed by the test procedure <tt>"demos doslit"</tt>.
+This is similar to the sequence performed by the test procedure <span style="font-family: monospace;">"demos doslit"</span>.
 The output is with the verbose package parameter set.
 Normally users use <b>eparam</b>
   rather than the long command line.
 All parameters not shown for <b>sparams</b> and <b>doslit</b> are the default.